Last updated April 6, 2020

 - Sunglasses: You’ll definitely need a pair of sunnies when you’re hanging out at Mara Lake.
 These sunglasses from Pela are biodegradable and look awesome.
 Win-win.

-- Camp chair: A lightweight camp chair makes it easy to enjoy the outdoors at Mara Provincial Park.
+- Camp chair: A lightweight camp chair makes it easy to enjoy the outdoors at Mara, especially if you’re picnicking.
 Helinox uses high-quality fabrics and a process called “Green Anodising” that reduces the negative environmental impacts of their manufacturing process.

 - Reusable water bottle: Mara has potable water so there’s really no reason to bring plastic water bottles (as if there’s ever actually a reason).
 S’well bottles will keep your water cold even if it’s been sitting in the hot sun for hours.